What are Voluntary Sustainability Standards (VSS)?

 The International Trade Centre (ITC)

-The United Nations Conference on Trade and Development (UNCTAD)
+The United Nations Trade and Development (UNCTAD)

 United Nations Environment Programme (UN Environment)